colindembovsky/ghes-az-func-ephemeral-runners/README.md

 curl -H "Content-Type: application/json" -H "x-hub-signature: sha1=$sha" -X POST http://localhost:7071/api/WorkflowJob -L --data "@test/completed.json" -i
 ```

 > **Note**: The call should fail for mismatched signature.
-Check the output for the calculated hash and update the `sha` variable.
+Check the function console output in the first terminal for the calculated hash and update the `sha` variable.
 Then repeat the command.
 If you change the contents of the file, repeat this process.

 ## Deploying the Function to Azure